GHorbel-AhmEd-AMine/CampusRecruitementCompetition/README.md

 scipy

 # Achievements
-I have achieved an accuracy of 95.9821 % on the test set using VGG16.
+I have achieved an accuracy of 95.9821 % on the test set.

 claiming the 5th on the competition leaderboard.